top of page

 Mentor since 2017

-Much of my work is desktop and computer-based, and I really enjoy exposing WSP Corpsmembers to computer programming and complex data or GIS analysis.
+Much of my work is desktop and computer-based, and I enjoy exposing WSP Corpsmembers to computer programming and complex data or GIS analysis.
 This work requires a lot of problem-solving, introspection, and investigative independence, so seeing Corpsmembers exercise these parts of their minds is a most rewarding experience.
-Nature is beautiful and learning the abstract and mathematical representations we use to understand nature is its own reward and also essential for future careers; helping Corpsmembers with this journey is the best part of being a Mentor for me.
+Nature is beautiful and learning the abstract and mathematical representations we use to understand nature is its reward and also essential for future careers; helping Corpsmembers with this journey is the best part of being a Mentor for me.

 • What is a significant impact that WSP Corpsmembers have had on your organization?